JNardoni/Warcraft3_CustomGames/README.md

 # Warcraft

 Contains Warcraft 3 custom games, all open and unlocked.
 Each game has a stable and test map.
-Each also includes an about page with design decesions and parts to implement.
+Each also includes an Excel About page with design decesions and parts to implement.
 There are 2 games currently.

 1. Phantom Mode